-Rago is proud to present the work of noted American painter, printmaker, and sculptor Richard Anuszkiewicz.
-His mesmerizing, vibrant Op art creations are perception-altering and display a deep and complex understanding of the visual and psychological resonances of color.
+Celebrated American painter, printmaker, and sculptor Richard Anuszkiewicz created mesmerizing, vibrant Op art works that alter perception and display a deep and complex understanding of the visual and psychological resonances of color.

 Things to Know